bandpooja/BART_code_summarization/README.md

 ## Instructions
 To expermient with the module you can follow the template defined in the expermient folder and create more experiments.

+## Run training
+To run a training just run the just run the experiment `.py` files, in the subdirectories of experiment directory.